SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/test-matter-certs-for-development.md

 ### Building a Sample Application - SMG

-To build a lighting app using SMG, you can run these commands for an MG24 or an MG12.
-This example is using a BRD4162A.
+To build a lighting app using SMG, you can run these commands for an MG24.
+This example is using a BRD4787C.
 Go to the matter directory and execute the following command (in the matter directory):

 ```bash
 cd ..